espressif/esp-idf/docs/en/api-guides/build-system.rst

 For commands that are not known to ``idf.py`` an attempt to execute them as a build system target will be made.

+The command ``idf.py`` supports `shell autocompletion <https://click.palletsprojects.com/bashcomplete/>`_ for bash, zsh and fish shells.
+In order to make `shell autocompletion <https://click.palletsprojects.com/bashcomplete/>`_ supported, please make sure you have at least Python 3.5 and `click <https://click.palletsprojects.com/>`_ 7.1 or newer (:ref:`see also <get-started-get-prerequisites>`).
+To enable autocompletion for ``idf.py`` use the ``export`` command (:ref:`see this <get-started-export>`).
+Autocompletion is initiated by pressing the TAB key.
+Type "idf.py -" and press the TAB key to autocomplete options.
+The autocomplete support for PowerShell is planned in the future.

 .. note:: The environment variables ``ESPPORT`` and ``ESPBAUD`` can be used to set default values for the ``-p`` and ``-b`` options, respectively.
 Providing these options on the command line overrides the default.

 .. _idf.py-size: